MichaelMeikle/TeamSpeak_QueueVulture/README.md

 lock
  - Sets whatever channel you currently have selected in the TS GUI as monitored
- - Defaults to an expected channel client limit of 4
+ - Defaults to MAXCLIENTS channel variable
  - Optional 2nd arguement specifies a user defined channel client limit (Takes an int)

 unlock